-In Spokane County, one in seven people are 65 years of age or older.
-While the proportion of the total population that is a senior has been consistent over the last two decades (12%-14%), the number of seniors in the county has been increasing.
-In 2014, there were 70,483 seniors in Spokane County.
+In Spokane County, one in six people are 65 years of age or older.
+Similar to national trends, the number of seniors has been increasing in the county.
+In 2016, there were 76,824 seniors in Spokane County.

-During 2012, nearly one in three seniors (31.3%) in Spokane County reported falling in the last year.
-Approximately one in 10 seniors (11.5%) had a fall in the last year that caused an injury that limited regular activities for at least a day or made them go see a doctor.
+During 2016, nearly one in three seniors (34.2%) in Spokane County reported falling in the last year.
+Approximately one in eight seniors (12.9%) had a fall in the last year that caused an injury that limited regular activities for at least a day or made them go see a doctor.
 These proportions are similar to those seen in Washington state.
-Female seniors in Spokane County were more likely than male seniors to report having fallen in the last year; 36.6% and 23.5%, respectively.
-Statewide there was no difference between males and females.1
+In Spokane County, there is no difference between male and female seniors and reports of falling in the last year (35.5% and 33.1% respectively).1